WHERE THE COMMUNITY CONVENES TO EXPERIENCE THE EVOLVING HUMAN STORY.

 Our ongoing programming: COMMUNITY...gatherings that focus on the healthy civic life of the population.
 CREATIVITY...the cultural arts brought to a vivid life in performance, song, word, dance, and craft.
 CURIOSITY...educational classes, workshops, and conferences for students of all ages.
 CEREMONY...various & unique celebrations in a place of inclusivity and kindness.

-And on the last Sunday of every month, the community is invited to participate in one of our most popular signature activities: the Cerimon House Labyrinth Walks.
+And each month, the community is invited to participate in one of our most popular signature activities: the The Creative Path Walks, featuring a 33 foot square indoor labyrinth.
 [Learn more about our Labyrinth programming here.]

 WHERE DOES THE NAME "CERIMON" (PRONOUNCED "SÉRRA-MON") COME FROM?

 We are named after a character in an ancient Phoenician story (also borrowed by none other than Wm.
 Shakespeare for his play Pericles, Prince of Tyre,) in which the kind and wise citizen Cerimon of Ephesus, is responsible for saving the life of a seriously lost traveler: a young African queen of Cyrene named Thaisa.
 Likewise, we see our place in the community as being the kind of house where people can find comfort - and to be restored - through cultural and ceremonial offerings.